starcannxn/silk/README.md

 Default port is `5555`.
 Change it in the source code (`main.go`, `main_tray.go`, `main_tray_only.go`) and rebuild.

 **Last.fm API Key:**
+A Last.fm API key is included for convenience.
+The app works out of the box!
-The app uses Last.fm to fetch album artwork.
-To use your own API key, edit `artwork.go` and replace the `LASTFM_API_KEY` constant.
+If you want to use your own key (optional), edit `artwork.go` and replace the `LASTFM_API_KEY` constant.

 ## Files & Folders